ichortower/PositionalAudio/docs/author-guide.md

 ### NPC Position

-There are two queries to check for an NPC to be at a particular position in a given location.
-One checks for specific tile coordinates, and the other checks for presence in a rectangular area.
+There are two queries to check for an NPC to be at a particular position in a given location (and not moving to a new spot: see below).
+One checks for specific tile coordinates, and the other checks for presence in a rectangular area, which is useful when an NPC is square walking.

 For specific tiles: